 If you can you really should visit this incredible place, and you won’t regret it.
 If you can bear the procedure of getting into the country that is, you could have a 4 week holiday somewhere else in the time it takes you to just get a visa.

 The back door of China

 It was our last few moments in China, or so I thought, as we descended through the evermore lush surroundings towards Nepal.
 The air was now much warmer, about 5 degrees and the sun had some much welcomed warmth.
 The road off the plateau, through the long valley and into mountain forests had been a long journey, this is the back end of the middle of nowhere.
 So I was surprised when I saw the Chinese border building come into sight.
-I was expecting something small like a 2 man outpost, but it was huge, a building the size of a small airport sitting ominously in the valley, where huge boulders lay all around apparently fallen from above during the huge earthquake that devastated Kathmandu in 2015.
+I was expecting something small, like a 2 man outpost maybe, but to my surprise it was huge, a building the size of a small airport sitting ominously in the valley, where huge boulders lay all around apparently fallen from above during the huge earthquake that devastated Kathmandu in 2015.

-We were given a form to fill out providing details about our movements within China, where we had stayed and when and our reasons for travel.
+We were given a form to fill out providing details about our movements within China over the past weeks, where we had stayed and when and our reasons for travel.
 Our guide gave us advice on how to get through the exit procedure smoothly, he told us to say certain things and how to behave in front of the guards.
-This was all just to exit the country, even I was nervous now.
-I approached the counter and did all the things I was told, and I was waved through.
+This was all just to exit the country, and even I was nervous now.
+I approached the security, did all the things I was told, and I was waved on through.
 As I walked away from the security desk I was approached by a military man who said something in Chinese at me, took my passport and disappeared into a back office.
 “Here we go” I thought, “Gulag time for me”, I’m glad I had backed up my photos the day before.
 15 minutes went by, and the man returned with my passport, my nerves settled as he handed it back.
 What on earth could he have been doing with it all this time!